tngan8519/php_mvc/README.md

 create database in phpMyAdmin

 in app/config
-change the URLROOT to your root url (mvcloginregister is the name of the folder) change the DB_NAME, DB_PASS, DB_HOST, DB_USER to your database name and database config
+change the URLROOT to your root url (php_mvc is the name of the folder) change the DB_NAME, DB_PASS, DB_HOST, DB_USER to your database name and database config

 in public create folder image to save upload images